ob1-sc/cf-lab/tf/README.md

 - imports TAS Gorouter SSL Certificates and Opsman Root CA to Avi
 - creates a Virtual Server with a static VIP and a Pool consisting for the Gorouters and for `cf ssh`

+> **ℹ️ Info:**
+> This Terraform script works fine provisiong Avi Load Balancer using the [Avi Terraform provider](https://registry.terraform.io/providers/vmware/avi/latest/docs) but it's worth to mention that the [Avi Ansible Module](https://github.com/vmware/ansible-collection-alb) is more mature.
+This Terraform scripts contains some iffy workarounds to get around some issues with the way how Avi works in conjunction with the way Terraform usually works.

 ## Prerequisites

 - an empty Content Library to store the Avi Controller OVA